eaglewarrior/Machine-learning/README.md

 For every ML beginner python is recommended ,this repo is full of ML python algorithm.
-# Contributing Guidelines for Hacktoberfest2020 [Closed  Thanks for contributing !!!]
+# Contributing Guidelines for Hacktoberfest2021

 1. Star it
 2. Fork the repo